 - Faster discharge from the hospital

 Although patients are discharged sooner with off-pump surgery, the four-to-six-week healing time from the sternotomy is similar to that of conventional bypass surgery.

 Nearly all patients are candidates for off-pump surgery as long as the surgeon specializes in the procedure and has sufficient experience.
 All arteries on the heart can be reached with modern exposure techniques.
 A surgeon can bypass up to six vessels without relying on cardiopulmonary bypass.
 For high-risk patients with cerebral vascular problems, pulmonary or kidney disease, or bleeding disorders, as well as for patients older than 70, off-pump revascularization is an excellent option that offers significant advantages.

 Patients who are not good candidates for off-pump surgery include those who require an associated valve operation or surgery on the aorta or who have poorly visualized target vessels on angiography.

 Surgeons Who Perform Off-Pump

-Washington University heart surgeons at Barnes-Jewish Hospital with extensive experience in off-pump surgery include Ralph Damiano Jr., MD, and Jennifer Lawton, MD.
+Washington University heart surgeons at Barnes-Jewish Hospital with extensive experience in off-pump surgery include Ralph Damiano Jr., MD.
 The Barnes-Jewish Hospital Heart Program is the only such program in Missouri and Illinois nationally ranked in the top 13 by U.S. News & World Report.